dattasaurabh82/Chaotic_Pendulums_Fabrica_cultural_brief/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/4619862/6398154/3ead77b0-bdf2-11e4-94f0-540383dbbb9e.png)

-**Jut noticed that I've forgotten to draw the ground to Arduino.
-PLease connect the common ground from the extrenal power supply to the Arduino**
+**Just noticed that I've forgotten to draw the ground to Arduino.
+Please connect the common ground from the extrenal power supply to the Arduino**